heremaps/gluecodium/docs/guide.md

 User guide
 ==========

-This guide's goal is to give you, as the user of Genium code generation tool, an overview which language features Genium offers and how to use them.
+This guide's goal is to give you, as the user of Gluecodium code generation tool, an overview which language features Gluecodium offers and how to use them.
 It also gives you clues where you need to add your own implementation to the generated code.
 For a complete syntax description of LimeIDL please refer to the [LimeIDL description](lime_idl.md).

 Overview
 --------

-Genium generates a C++ API with language bindings for Java and Swift.
+Gluecodium generates a C++ API with language bindings for Java and Swift.
 For C++ it will generate declarations only.
 These need to be implemented by you to provide application logic.
 Java and Swift bindings are completely generated and forward all calls to C++.